jopaneur/quscitech-labs/public/labs/README.md

-# QAIS Angle Encoding & Statevectors Lab (E1.3)
+# QAIS Angle Encoding and Statevectors Lab (E1.3)

 ## Overview
-This lab introduces **angle encoding** — a foundational quantum data encoding technique
-used to map classical information into the amplitudes of quantum statevectors.
+This lab introduces **angle encoding** — a foundational quantum data encoding technique used to map classical information into the amplitudes of quantum statevectors.

 ## Learners explore: